Dartmouth College student groups: Dartmouth College Democrats

 With most Dartmouth students identifying as more liberal, the College Democrats has the largest membership of the three partisan political groups on campus.
 In addition to working on state and national political campaigns, the group hosts speakers and occasionally lobbies lawmakers when legislation relating to college students is up for debate.
 In April 2006, the group founded the College Democrats of New Hampshire, a state federation made up of College Democrats organizations at colleges throughout New Hampshire.

+Dartmouth College Libertarians

+The College Libertarians are a group of Dartmouth students committed to the cause of liberty who host events and invite speakers to campus to discuss libertarian issues.
+The organization participates in DPU debates and encourages students on campus to critically examine the present nature of the two-party system, which it views as a false dichotomy toward political discourse.

 Dartmouth College Republicans

 One of the primary outlets for politically conservative and libertarian students on campus is the College Republicans.
 The organization hosts visiting lecturers, conducts awareness campaigns, and mobilizes students to vote and work on the campaigns of local candidates.
 Every four years during the New Hampshire Primary, this group organizes forums for presidential candidates and volunteers to work on state and national campaigns.
 The New Hampshire Federation of College Republicans was founded by the Dartmouth College Republicans.

-Dartmouth College Libertarians

-The College Libertarians are a group of Dartmouth students committed to the cause of liberty who host events and invite speakers to campus to discuss libertarian issues.
-The organization participates in DPU debates and encourages students on campus to critically examine the present nature of the two-party system, which it views as a false dichotomy toward political discourse.
+The Dartmouth Republicans were defunct as of Spring 203, when the Dartmouth Conservatives formed after a leadership dispute on the executive board.